LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/list.rst

 Thus, the first item in this table:

-.. _arraylist-methods:
+.. _list-methods:

-.. list-table:: ArrayList methods in C#
+.. list-table:: List methods in C#
    :header-rows: 1

    * - C# Syntax
      - Description
      - Example
    * - ``Add()``
-     - Adds an item to the ArrayList
+     - Adds an item to the List
      - ``planets.Add("Pluto")`` adds ``Pluto`` to ``planets``
    * - ``Count``
-     - Returns the number of items in an ArrayList, as an ``int``
+     - Returns the number of items in an List, as an ``int``
      - ``planets.Count`` returns ``9``
    * - ``Contains()``
-     - Checks to see if the ArrayList contains a given item, returning a Boolean
+     - Checks to see if the List contains a given item, returning a Boolean
      - ``planets.Contains("Earth")`` returns ``true``
    * - ``IndexOf()``
-     - Looks for an item in an ArrayList, returns the index of the first occurrence of the item if it exists, returns -1 otherwise
+     - Looks for an item in an List, returns the index of the first occurrence of the item if it exists, returns -1 otherwise
      - ``planets.IndexOf("Jupiter")`` returns ``4``

 Here's a couple more methods that require slightly longer descriptions:

-.. _arraylistsort:
+.. _listsort:

-.. list-table:: ArrayList.Sort()
+.. list-table:: List.Sort()
    :header-rows: 1

    * - C# Syntax
      - Description
      - Example
    * - ``.Sort()``
-     - Rearranges the elements of an ``ArrayList`` into ascending order.
+     - Rearranges the elements of an ``List`` into ascending order.
      - ``planets.Sort()`` produces ``["Earth", "Jupiter", "Mars", "Mercury", "Neptune", "Pluto", "Saturn", "Uranus", "Venus"]``

 .. list-table:: ToArray()